Irving returns with 21 points, Nets pound Hawks 108-86

 Cam Reddish scored 20 points for the Hawks, who played without star guard Trae Young because of a left hamstring injury and lost their fourth straight.

-Taurean Prince scored 14 points for the Nets, who made it such an easy night that their fans didn’t need to worry about the scoreboard as they roared for Vince Carter’s two 3-pointers in the fourth quarter.
+The Nets made it such an easy night that their fans didn’t need to worry about the scoreboard as they roared for Vince Carter’s two 3-pointers in the fourth quarter.
 The 42-year-old former Nets star finished with eight points in his final road appearance against the franchise.

+“Obviously to come back here, and some of the other stops I’ve played for, and just kind of to receive a standing O for one last time is just great,” Carter said.

 Irving began feeling pain in his shoulder early in the season, and he took himself out of the lineup after a game in Denver on Nov.
-14. The Nets held up well without him for a while thanks mostly to Spencer Dinwiddie’s strong play, but had faltered recently and struggled especially in crunch time.
+14. The Nets held up well without him for a while thanks mostly to Spencer Dinwiddie’s strong play, but had faltered recently, especially in crunch time.

 Irving got a cortisone shot on Dec.
-24, revealing last weekend his options were that or surgery.
-He gave no indication then he was close to returning, but participated fully in practice this week.
+24 and returned to full practice this week, just in time to return on his sister’s birthday.

+“It’s not really a surprise for me,” Irving said of his performance.
+“I put in the work and when I do that I feel like the results will come.”

 He started alongside Dinwiddie to share the playmaking responsibilities and did most of his scoring near the basket, making the only 3-pointer he attempted.
 The Nets were already leading 70-46 at halftime before he went 5 for 5 for 10 points in a dazzling six-minute stretch of the third quarter.